 - 1/2 cup olive oil

-- 1/4 cup sugar (see notes)
+- 1/4 cup sugar or to taste, see notes

 - 1/4 cup white wine vinegar

 - 1 pound Roma tomatoes seeded and diced

 - 1 (15 ounce) can black-eyed peas drained and rinsed

 - 1 (15 ounce) can black beans drained and rinsed

 - 1 (11 ounce) can super sweet corn, drained (see notes)